Work / Birda · Photo AI

 The Credibility-Testing Switcher

 "I use Merlin every day.
-I’m trying Birda for the community.
-But before I migrate my records, I need to know the Photo ID is good.
-I’ll be testing it hard."
+Before I migrate my records, I need to know the Photo ID is good.
+I'll be testing it hard."

 Frustrations